davidebolo1993/cosigtdoc/docs/introduction/introduction.md

    - [→ Go to Setup Guide](/setup/setup.html)
 2. **Workflow** - Broad explanation of the workflow principles
    - [→ Go to Workflow Guide](/workflow/workflow.html)
-3. **Use Cases** - Examples using publicly available data to demonstrate pipeline setup, input preparation and workflow functionaliyty
+3. **Use Cases** - Examples using publicly available data to demonstrate pipeline setup, input preparation and workflow functionality
    - [→ Go to Use Cases](/usecases/usecases.html)

 ## Citation